Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 ### PTSD
 Ljörn has PTSD.
 Although he seems fine most of the time, he has triggers relating to his traumatic experiences.
 Some triggers, but not all, are: silhouettes in the dark, large amounts of wood burning (like a burning pole), and hostile or fighting sounds.

 His outward demeanour when not having an episode is also affected.
 He has trouble forming any meaningful connections and would ignore confronting robbers or thieves, unless he were the victim.
 Additionally, he has trouble sleeping at night, afraid he might wake up to a fight again, and he also gets nightmares of his past experiences.

-Sometimes, Ljörn has anger outbursts, although he tries to control or suppress himself.
+During an episode, Ljörn has anger outbursts, although he tries to control or suppress himself.
+After the episode subsides and he has gotten himself alone, he would cry soundlessly for a while before pulling himself together.

 Most of the time, when Ljörn is confronted about his behaviour, he would either try to dismiss it or not answer at all, like when he told Álfr not to worry when he noticed his behaviour.
 When he is left alone with Rúna, he is willing to spill his troubles with her.